 As we mentioned, this is the very same method that PayPal uses.
 If they relied solely on their customer support agents then they’d quickly be overwhelmed by the 286 million active users on their platform.

-A Closer Look of the Free Plans by Vendor
+A Closer Look at the Free Plans

 There are some software options that save their best features for the premium plans.
 You can’t really blame them since they have to make money somehow, but it’s still something to consider when choosing a helpdesk tool.
 The comparison table below will lay everything out clearly.